FixedEffects/InteractiveFixedEffectModels.jl/README.md

 In presence of cross or time correlation beyond the factor structure, the estimate for beta is consistent but biased (see Theorem 3 in Bai 2009, which derives the correction term in special cases).
 However, this package does not implement any correction.
 You may want to check that your residuals are approximately i.i.d.

-## References
-- Bai, Jushan. *Panel data models with interactive fixed effects.* (2009) Econometrica
-- Ilin, Alexander, and Tapani Raiko. *Practical approaches to principal component analysis in the presence of missing values.* (2010) The Journal of Machine Learning Research 11
--  Koren, Yehuda. *Factorization meets the neighborhood: a multifaceted collaborative filtering model.* (2008) Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
-- Raiko, Tapani, Alexander Ilin, and Juha Karhunen. *Principal component analysis for sparse high-dimensional data.* (2008) Neural Information Processing.
-- Srebro, Nathan, and Tommi Jaakkola. *Weighted low-rank approximations* (2010) The Journal of Machine Learning Research 11
-- Nocedal, Jorge and Stephen Wright *An Inexact Levenberg-Marquardt method for Large Sparse Nonlinear Least Squares*  (1985) The Journal of the Australian Mathematical Society

 ## Related Packages
 - https://github.com/joidegn/FactorModels.jl : fits and predict factor models on matrices